 that you have control of your situation.

 You are yourself,

 and you have acquired some peace

 Thich Nhat Hahn

-The ancient practice of Meditation is fast becoming a popular stress management tool for western society as the current pace of life places increased and sustained demands on both mind and body.
+The ancient practice of Meditation is now a popular stress management tool for western society as our pace of life escalates and means increased demand on both our minds and bodies.